anmolmunnolli/Anmol_Moviesdb/README.md

  Movies Database management using SQLite-JDBC driver

 Includes:
-Java classes for creating database, table, inserting values and querying on movie databse Pls find Java classes under the Anmolmov package in the src directory
+Java classes for creating database, table, inserting values and querying on movie databse.

+Pls find Java classes under the Anmolmov package in the src directory

 Following is the snippet of obtained output: